kefranabg/bento-starter/README.md

 **Your project is now available on firebase hosting**.<br />
 **You can also run `npm run serve` and start your app development !**

-However we recommand you to go through optionnal steps to get a better developer experience :sunglasses:
+However we recommand you to go through Optional steps to get a better developer experience :sunglasses:

-### Step 3 (Optionnal) - Continuous integration/deployment
+### Step 3 (Optional) - Continuous integration/deployment

 🕙 Estimated time → **5 minutes**
 <br />